CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 $B = \frac{\mu _0 IR^2N}{2 ( x^2 + R^2 )^{3/2}}$

-For finding the field at the centre of coil we put x=0 and get the familiar result
+To find the field at the centre of the coil, we put x=0 and get the familiar result

 $B = \frac{\mu _0 IN}{2R}$